311 (telephone number)

-3-1-1 is a special telephone number supported in many communities in Canada and the United States.
+311 is a special telephone number supported in many communities in the United States and Canada.
 The number provides access to non-emergency municipal services.
 The number format follows the N11 code for a group of short, special-purpose local numbers as designated in the North American Numbering Plan.

 The telephone number 3-1-1 creates a central hub for local subscribers to access a variety of city services.
 It is intended, in part, to divert routine inquiries and non-urgent community concerns from the 9-1-1 number which is reserved for emergency service.
 A promotional website for 3-1-1 in Akron described the distinction as follows: "Burning building?
-Call 9-1-1.
+Call 911.
 Burning question?
-Call 3-1-1."
+Call 311."

-Many cities also accept 3-1-1 comments through online interfaces.
+Many cities also accept comments through online interfaces.
 An Open 311 application programming interface is also available for these services.

 History

 The first use of 3-1-1 for informational services was in Baltimore, Maryland, where the service commenced on 2 October 1996.
-3-1-1 is intended to connect callers to a call center that can be the same as the 9-1-1 call center, but with 3-1-1 calls assigned a secondary priority, answered only when no 9-1-1 calls are waiting.
-This system is intended to extend the system such that true emergency callers are answered quickly with highest priority.
+3-1-1 is intended to connect callers to a call center that can be the same as the 9-1-1 call center, but with 3-1-1 calls assigned secondary priority, answered only when no 9-1-1 calls are waiting.
+This is intended to improve efficiency so that true emergency callers are answered quickly with highest priority.

-The largest 3-1-1 operation in North America operates in New York City, which was implemented in March of 2003.
+The largest 3-1-1 operation in North America was implemented in New York City in March 2003.

-The Canadian Radio-television and Telecommunications Commission (CRTC) reserved the use of 3-1-1 for non-emergency municipal services throughout Canada on 5 November 2004.
+The Canadian Radio-television and Telecommunications Commission (CRTC) reserved 3-1-1 for non-emergency municipal services throughout Canada on 5 November 2004.
 The first Canadian 3-1-1 service opened in Calgary, Alberta on 18 May 2005.

-Historically, the 311 code was used by some telephone companies for testing purposes.
-In Alberta, 311 was the automatic number announcement circuit (ANAC) until 1 April 2005 when this was changed to 958–6111 to make way for the 3-1-1 service.
+Historically, the 311 code was used by some telephone companies for testing.
+In Alberta, 311 was the automatic number announcement circuit (ANAC) until 1 April 2005 when it was changed to 958–6111 to provide for the 3-1-1 service.

+Since 2020, National 311 Day has been held on March 11 (3/11) to spread awareness about 3-1-1 systems.